On the dynamical emergence of $SU_q(2)$ from the regularization of $2+1D$ gravity with cosmological constant: Conclusions

 \section{Conclusions}

 We have analyzed the Riemannian Einstein-Hilbert theory of gravity in $2+1D$, entailing $SU(2)$ internal symmetry, and shown that, when an additional cosmological constant term is considered, imposing constraints at the quantum level induces an effective recoupling theory that is the one proper of the $SU_q(2)$ quantum group.
-This amounts, at the quantum level, to replace standard expressions for the amplitudes encoding elements of the recoupling theory of $SU(2)$ with elements of the recoupling theory of $SU_q(2)$.
+This amounts, at the quantum level, to replacing the standard expressions for the amplitudes encoding elements of the recoupling theory of $SU(2)$ with elements of the recoupling theory of $SU_q(2)$.
 This has brought to verify the dynamical emergence of the Turaev-Viro model, as expected by comparison with the different perspective of quantization provided in \cite{WittenJonesPolinomials}. \\

-Implementing the physical projector with cosmological constant, we have provided explicit computations of the physical inner product of two loop states, showing in details the emergence of the deformed $SU_q(2)$ recoupling theory.
-We have further discussed how the physical projector implements the diffeomorphism symmetry, and finally described the emergence of the Turaev-Viro model in the theory. \\
+Implementing the physical projector with cosmological constant, we have provided explicit computations of the physical inner product of two loop states, showing in detail the emergence of the deformed $SU_q(2)$ recoupling theory.
+We have further discussed how the physical projector implements the diffeomorphism invariance, and finally described the emergence of the Turaev-Viro model in the theory. \\

 Instead of quantizing the reduced phase-space of the theory, we have shown here that the action of the curvature constraint at the quantum level induces the emergence of the effective recoupling theory, both at the level of the representation of the fundamental loop and at the level of the higher spin loops representations.
 Switching from the loop to the spin-network basis, adopting the very same symmetrization of representations, finally entails the effective equivalent expression for the intertwiners of the theory.
 This latter observation sheds light on the possible way to deform the internal $SL(2, \mathbb{C})$ symmetry of Lorentzian theories of gravity in $3+1D$, providing a constructive argument based on a physical insight.